Will the U.S. dollar, now at its weakest, continue to weaken? All eyes are on its direction.

 - Westpac Leading Economic Index (Australia)

-- Remarks by U.S. President Trump (World Economic Forum)
+- Remarks by U.S. President Trump (World Economic Forum in Davos)

-European currencies rose against the yen after Germany’s January ZEW Economic Sentiment Index, released yesterday, came in at 59.6—significantly exceeding market expectations of 49.0 and up from the previous month’s 45.8.The euro/yen pair rose from 183.771 to 185.464.
-The 200-period simple moving average (SMA) on the hourly chart acted as a support level, causing prices to turn upward.
-On the 4-hour chart, the candlesticks have reached the +3σ level of the Bollinger Bands, and on the daily chart, prices have recovered to a range near the year-to-date high.
+European currencies rose, with the euro gaining against the yen after Germany’s January ZEW Economic Sentiment Index—released yesterday—came in at 59.6, significantly exceeding market expectations of 49.0 and rising from the previous month’s 45.8.The euro/yen pair rose from 183.771 to 185.464.
+The 200-period simple moving average (SMA) on the hourly chart acted as a support level, causing prices to turn higher.
+On the 4-hour chart, candlesticks have reached the +3σ level of the Bollinger Bands, and on the daily chart, prices have recovered to a range near the year-to-date high.